ryanwalder/saltstack-lxc-vagrant/README.md

 Vagrantfile for spinning up a local Salt Master along with as many minions as you need defined in a YAML file using LXC containers.

+At present this vagrantfile only supports Ubuntu boxes due to an Ubuntu specific Salt bootstrap used by the minions.
+I'm planing to make use of the official salt bootstrap in the future to better support other OSs (please feel free to make pull requests to help with this!)

 ## Requirements

 This assumes Ubuntu a 14.04 host, package names are likely vary in other distros.